Skip to content Skip to sidebar

 • Educational platforms

-To use Microsoft Translator in WordPress, you can use WPML, the most popular multilingual plugin in WordPress.
+To use Microsoft Translator in WordPress, you need WPML, the most popular multilingual plugin for WordPress.
+WPML includes built-in support for Microsoft Translator, so you can start translating right away, without dealing with complex API setups or custom development.

 With WPML and Microsoft Translator, you get:

-• Translation Memory – Don’t pay twice for words you already translated.
+• Translation Memory – Avoid paying twice for the same content.

-WPML also fully integrates with hundreds of other WordPress plugins and themes, so you can translate every element on your website.
-Visit our compatible Plugins and Themes directories for the full list of compatibility partners.
+• Compatibility – WPML works with hundreds of plugins and themes.
+Check our compatible Plugins and Themes directories for the full list of compatibility partners.

 How to Translate your WordPress Site with Microsoft Translator and WPML